5 Steps to Take After an Older Adult Has a Fall

-If your older adult has recently taken a fall, you’re probably worried about what to do next.
-TheKey (formerly, Home Care Assistance) shares 5 steps to take to reduce the chances that they’ll fall again.
+If your loved one has recently taken a fall, you’re probably worried about what to do next.
+TheKey (formerly Home Care Assistance) shares five steps to reduce the risk of falls.

 Every year, about 3 million older adults suffer a fall that’s bad enough to land them in the emergency room.